-- work.
-Minor children shall continue to be eligible for Medicaid benefits regardless of the disqualification of their parent or caretaker relative for TANF assistance under this subsection (6), unless prohibited by state or federal law. - (f) Any person enrolled in a two-year or four-year college program who meets the eligibility requirements to receive TANF benefits, and who is meeting the applicable work requirements and all other applicable requirements of the TANF program, shall continue to be eligible for TANF benefits while enrolled in the college program for as long as the person meets the requirements of the TANF program, unless prohibited by federal law. - 9468 No adult in a work activity required under this 9469 subsection (6) shall be employed or assigned (i) when any other 9470 individual is on layoff from the same or any substantially 9471 equivalent job within six (6) months before the date of the TANF 9472 recipient's employment or assignment; or (ii) if the employer has 9473 terminated the employment of any regular employee or otherwise 9474 caused an involuntary reduction of its workforce in order to fill 9475 the vacancy so created with an adult receiving TANF assistance.
-9476 The Mississippi Department of Employment Security, established 9477 under Section 71-5-101, shall appoint one or more impartial 9478 hearing officers to hear and decide claims by employees of 9479 violations of this paragraph (q).
-The hearing officer shall hear 9480 all the evidence with respect to any claim made hereunder and such 9481 additional evidence as he may require and shall make a 9482 determination and the reason therefor.
-The claimant shall be
+- (f) Any person enrolled in a two-year or four-year college program who meets the eligibility requirements to receive TANF benefits, and who is meeting the applicable work requirements and all other applicable requirements of the TANF program, shall continue to be eligible for TANF benefits while enrolled in the college program for as long as the person meets the requirements of the TANF program, unless prohibited by federal law. - 9468 No adult in a work activity required under this (a) 9469 subsection (6) shall be employed or assigned (i) when any other 9470 individual is on layoff from the same or any substantially 9471 equivalent job within six (6) months before the date of the TANF 9472 recipient's employment or assignment; or (ii) if the employer has 9473 terminated the employment of any regular employee or otherwise 9474 caused an involuntary reduction of its workforce in order to fill 9475 the vacancy so created with an adult receiving TANF assistance.
+The Mississippi Department of Employment Security, established 9476

-9483 promptly notified of the decision of the hearing officer and the 9484 reason therefor.
+9477 under Section 71-5-101, shall appoint one or more impartial 9478 hearing officers to hear and decide claims by employees of violations of this paragraph (q).
+The hearing officer shall hear 9479 9480 all the evidence with respect to any claim made hereunder and such 9481 additional evidence as he may require and shall make a 9482 determination and the reason therefor.
+The claimant shall be 9483 promptly notified of the decision of the hearing officer and the 9484 reason therefor.
 Within ten (10) days after the decision of the 9485 hearing officer has become final, any party aggrieved thereby may 9486 secure judicial review thereof by commencing an action, in the 9487 circuit court of the county in which the claimant resides, against 9488 the department for the review of such decision, in which action 9489 any other party to the proceeding before the hearing officer shall 9490 be made a defendant.
 Any such appeal shall be on the record which 9491 shall be certified to the court by the department in the manner provided in Section 71-5-531, and the jurisdiction of the court 9492 9493 shall be confined to questions of law which shall render its 9494 decision as provided in that section.